timonv/travis-cli/README.md

 A platform independent Travis status fetcher.
 No more need to go to the web or mail to check your build status.

+This hacky tool served as a tryout on golang.
+It might have issues, lack a decent installer or annoy you.
+I'm not maintaining this project actively.

 There's a similar ruby gem with similar features.
 However, this is platform independent.